-- Supervise operations of company to ensure corporate vision is managed and realized on a day-to-day basis.
+- Supervise operations of the company to ensure the corporate vision is managed and realized on a day-to-day basis.

-- Strategize financial, organizational, and commercial success of the company through continual development and improvement.
+- Strategize the financial, organizational and commercial success of the company through continual development and improvement.

 - Worked with companies to develop and implement strategic leadership structures that facilitated leadership and fostered company success.

 - Partnered with company leaders and executives to train in leadership principles and offer tailored advice for effective management.